 Connor McClenahan, Psy.D

 You can enjoy life again.
 You can learn to understand and overcome difficult emotions.
-All you need is guidance.
-I’m a psychologist in downtown Los Angeles, and I help professionals, couples, and creatives overcome anxiety so they can experience peace and connection.
+I'm a psychologist in downtown Los Angeles, and I help professionals, couples, and creatives overcome anxiety so they can experience peace and connection.
 If you want help overcoming anxiety, depression, or trauma, the first step is to meet together to see if I might be the right fit for you.
-Click “Schedule a call” to get started.
+Click "Schedule a call" to get started.

 What kind of training do you have?

 I hold a doctorate in psychology (Psy.D) from Fuller School of Psychology in Pasadena.
-I also received my BA and MA in psychology from Point Loma Nazarene University and Fuller School of Psychology, respectively.
 I’m a licensed clinical psychologist in California (PSY30369).

 Do you have experience with my issue?

 I see many kinds of people, both individuals and couples, each with a unique story.
-I often work with anxious professionals who are healing from childhood trauma.
-I also work with clients who have experienced relational conflicts, anxiety, depression, trauma, personality disorders, etc..
+I often work with lawyers, CPAs, and people in the entertainment industry who come to therapy to overcome anxiety and depression.

 What does a typical first session look like?